mahmed10/ARS_Finetune/README.md

 6. Build the project with catkin_make `catkin_make`

+## Cross check
+Before running the code please make sure, you have following items downloaded
+1. model_umbc.pth in the checkpoints

 ## Run the Code
 Open terminal, and type the following command
 1. For Server `roslaunch ars_finetune server.launch`